Head & neck cancer · Barranquilla & Santa Marta

 Treatment and support

-Treatment is planned with a simulation CT scan and a mask that helps treat the same position each time.
-Sessions are daily, brief and painless.
-Because effects on the mouth, throat and skin can appear during treatment, Dr. Baquero follows you closely, with nutrition, oral-care and symptom-management guidance so you tolerate it better.
+Treatment is planned with a simulation CT scan and the immobilization mask.
+Sessions are outpatient, daily Monday to Friday, brief and painless — you do not feel the radiation during the session.
+Because effects on the mouth, throat and skin can appear over the weeks — mucosal irritation, discomfort when swallowing, taste changes, skin redness — Dr. Baquero follows you closely throughout treatment, with oral-care, skin-care and symptom-management guidance so you tolerate it better.
+These effects are monitored session by session, and most tend to improve after treatment ends.

 Care in Barranquilla and Santa Marta

-Dr. Baquero treats patients from Barranquilla, Santa Marta and across Colombia's Caribbean region.
-If you already have studies — biopsy, PET-CT, CT or MRI, and an ENT or surgical assessment — you can share them for a more precise assessment.
-He also offers a second opinion on a plan already recommended.
+Dr. Baquero treats patients from Barranquilla, Santa Marta and across Colombia's Caribbean region, and coordinates with you the most convenient place for your care.
+If you already have studies — biopsy, PET-CT, CT or MRI, and an ENT or surgical assessment — you can send them via WhatsApp before your visit for a more precise assessment.
+He also offers a second opinion to confirm or review a plan already recommended by another doctor.
+He sees private-pay patients and works with most health insurance plans; coverage is confirmed when you schedule your appointment.

 Frequently asked questions